carpentries-incubator/python-interactive-data-visualizations/episodes/03-data-wrangling.md

 {: .language-python}

 ## Melting the dataframe from wide to long

+One problem with our dataset is that "column headers are values, not variable names".
+The type of metric and the year are stuck in our column headers, and we want that information to be stored in rows.

 The first function we are going to use to wrangle this dataset is `pd.melt()`.
 This function's entire purpose to to make wide dataframes into long dataframes.